Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Introduction

+Over the past decade, significant research has been performed on cybersecurity of electric power systems \cite{anu}, including security against various kinds of attacks on both generation and loads.
+With the proliferation of demand response and direct load control programs by utility companies across the United States, load attacks are becoming more common.
+Malicious attackers, for instance, can easily hack into the thermostats of domestic customers and covertly change their active and reactive power setpoints.
+When a large number of loads are manipulated in this way, the transmission grid can face a voltage collapse.
+In the literature so far, these attacks have mostly been studied from the point of view of detection and control \cite{rad}.
+Our objective in this paper is to formulate a RPC investment strategy that power system operators can adopt to secure the grid from this class of attacks, which may result in severe degradation of voltage stability \cite{simpson2016voltage}.

-We use ideas from game theory to formulate this investment strategy.
-Game-theoretic methods have been widely applied to study security of wide ranges of cyber-physical systems, including power systems.
-For example, both cooperative and noncooperative games were proposed for load balancing and voltage stability in \cite{Avraam2018VoltageCS, 8107250}.
-Most game-theoretic investment approaches employ repeated games \cite{Basar2019} where the players often update their investment strategies in response to the opponents' actions.
-This, however, may not be practical when long-term, fixed security investment is desired.
-To address this issue, in our recent paper \cite{an2020stackelberg}, we developed a cost-based Stackerberg game (CBSG) to strategically allocate the players' security investment resources.
-The cost-based Stackelberg equilibrium (CBSE) of this game not only optimizes the players' payoffs but also saves their costs.
+Game-theoretic methods, including Stackelberg games, have been widely applied to study security and optimization for wide ranges of cyber-physical systems, including power systems \cite{ Basar2019}.
+However, most game-theoretic investment approaches employ repeated games \cite{Basar2019}, which are not suitable when long-term, fixed security investment is desired.
+To address this issue, in \cite{an2020stackelberg} we developed a cost-based Stackelberg game (CBSG) to strategically allocate the players' long-term security investment resources.
+The cost-based Stackelberg equilibrium (CBSE) of this game not only optimizes the load attacker's and the system operator's payoffs, i.e., the increase and reduction of the voltage instability index \cite{simpson2016voltage}, respectively, but also saves their costs.